 The rules of doctor-patient confidentiality change drastically when you file a medical malpractice lawsuit.
 Medical malpractice lawyers in Maryland run into this issue all the time.
-If you sue a doctor for medical malpractice, you have to file a complaint disclosing all the otherwise confidential doctor-patient communications.
-The act of filing a lawsuit and making this information public is treated as express consent for the doctor to disclose confidential information regarding the treatment at issue.
+If you sue a doctor for medical malpractice, you must file a complaint disclosing all the otherwise confidential doctor-patient communications.
+Filing a lawsuit and publicizing this information is treated as express consent for the doctor to disclose confidential information regarding the treatment.
 You can’t sue a doctor and then use confidentiality to prevent them from defending the allegations.

 Contact Our Medical Malpractice Lawyers About Your Case